Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered

 - residency permit

 - export the goods having produced them, their receipts, and the VAT refund document to a customs officer at the point of departure from the UK or EU

 2.5 Countries in the EU

 The VAT territory of the EU is made up of 27 member states, including some territories with which certain countries have links.
-Goods cannot be purchased under this scheme for removal to another member state.
+Goods cannot be purchased under this scheme for removal to an EU member state.
 Details of the fiscal (VAT) territory of the EU and of the special territories that are outside the EU for VAT purposes are in section 9.